Stepping a heavy mast on a sail boat can be an awkward job.

 show no sign of fatigue.
 All nuts must be screwed tight to full

-OK, lets put the stick UP.
+OK, so lets put the stick UP.

 keep the trailer hitched to the tow vehicle